Skip to Content

 Siamese Cat Weight By Age

-Variables that can affect your Siamese’s weight gain
+Variables that can affect the average weight of a Siamese Cat

 There are a number of factors that can come into play to help determine the size your Siamese cat will be when they are fully grown.
 There is the DNA factor, of course, but if rescued your cat from a shelter then the parent’s measurements may not be available to you.
 Next, however, is a manageable factor and that is nutrition.